PenguinF/Eutherion/Eutherion.Text.Json/README.md

 Note that this implementation is stack-based, with the disadvantage that it imposes a maximum depth to the syntax tree.
 This makes it useful for parsing e.g. settings files, but not for deeply nested data structures.

-This implementation is fully tested, however does not expose a complete public API.
+This implementation is fully tested, however does not expose a feature-complete public API.
 In particular, it is not possible to create syntax trees from scratch that contain all information necessary to serialize to Json.